awsdocs/amazon-ec2-user-guide/doc_source/replacing-lost-key-pair.md

 ## Step 1: Create a new key pair<a name="step-1-create-new-key-pair"></a>

 Create a new key pair using either the Amazon EC2 console or a third\-party tool\.
 If you want to name your new key pair exactly the same as the lost private key, you must first delete the existing key pair\.
-For information about creating a new key pair, see [Option 1: Create a key pair using Amazon EC2](ec2-key-pairs.md#having-ec2-create-your-key-pair) or [Option 2: Import your own public key to Amazon EC2](ec2-key-pairs.md#how-to-generate-your-own-key-and-import-it-to-aws)\.
+For information about creating a new key pair, see [Create a key pair using Amazon EC2](ec2-key-pairs.md#having-ec2-create-your-key-pair) or [Create a key pair using a third\-party tool and import the public key to Amazon EC2](ec2-key-pairs.md#how-to-generate-your-own-key-and-import-it-to-aws)\.

 ## Step 2: Get information about the original instance and its root volume<a name="step-2-get-info-about-original-instance"></a>